-Debt securities issued during the year were reconciled to the terms of the Offering Memorandum.
-It was ensured that capitalisation of bond issue costs and amortisation of debt securities in issue was in accordance with the company's accounting policies.
+We reconciled the debt securities issued during the year to the terms of the Offering Memorandum.
+The funds were still held by the custodian at year end.
+We obtained confirmation of balance from the custodian.
+We also ensured that capitalisation of bond issue costs and amortisation of debt securities in issue is in accordance with the company's accounting policies.
 We also considered the company's liquidity risk, to ensure that the company can meet these obligations as they fall due.